Eptwalabha/ept-ecs/README.md

 ```
 *notes*:
 - notice the component has been casted as `Explosive`.
-- the method `fetch` sets a new Component (a clone of the default value) if entityId doesn't have the required component.
+- **VERY Important**: the method `fetch(entityId)` creates a new Component (a clone of the default value) if entityId doesn't have one.
+If you need to check if an entity has (or not) a component, you must use the `has(entityId)` method.

 ### Systems
 Each time you call `world.process(delta);` every (active) systems are processed sequentially.

-At the moment, there are 4 types of system:
+There are 6 types of system:
 - `System`: the most basic, it doesn't handle any entity.
 - `EntitySystem`: this one handles every entities that match its `Aspect` (more on that later)
 - `DelayedSystem`: this system is set with an internal clock that will decrease with the `delta` you pass to world.
 It's only processed when its internal clock reaches zero.
 Like `System` it doesn't handle any entity.
-- **TODO** `DelayedEntitySystem`: A combination of `EnitySystem` and `DelayedSystem`.
+- `DelayedEntitySystem`: A combination of `EntitySystem` and `DelayedSystem`.
+- `IntervalSystem`: this system is executed at a regular interval.
+- `IntervalEntitySystem`: Same as `IntervalSystem`, but it will process every entities that match its `Aspect`

 ### Aspect
-`Aspect` are used by `EntitySystem` and `DelayedEntitySystem`.
+`Aspect` are used by `EntitySystem`, `IntervalEntitySystem` and `DelayedEntitySystem`.
 They define what composition of components an entity should (or should not) have in order to be processed by a system.
 The aspect is set at the creation of the system.
 Let's say we want our system to handle every entities that have the components **"explosive"** and **"activate"**.
 This is how you define this combination: